remygatins/BlackSeaBass_project/protocols/DNA-extraction-kits.md

 * Decide how many samples per batch, remember to leave room for controls.
 * Calculate supplies and volumes needed, and check if you have enough or need to order new.
 * Autoclave materials not provided in the kit (tubes and tips (if not sterile/filtered) and tweezers).
-* Check/set oven at Hughes lab to 70oC
 * Reserve plate centrifuge in Hughes lab if using plates
 * Make sure buffers are diluted as follows: